hugosato-jp/VocabDrill/README.md

 # VocabDrill
 This is a webapp made by using Claude that tests your vocabulary.
-Mainly made for Jpn-Eng translation test
+Mainly made for Jpn-Eng translation test.
+UI-s are written by Japanese